National Diving and Activity Centre

-The National Diving and Activity Centre (NDAC) was a facility located at a large flooded quarry at Tidenham, Gloucestershire, England, near to the border with Wales at Chepstow.
+The National Diving and Activity Centre (NDAC), was a facility located at a large flooded quarry at Tidenham, Gloucestershire, England, near to the border with Wales at Chepstow.
 It was previously Dayhouse Quarry, a source of limestone, which was flooded in 1996.
 The diving centre opened in 2003, and closed in 2022.

 Facilities

 An inland scuba diving site, it was popular with technical and free divers due to the depths of up to 80 m, with underwater attractions in depths ranging from 6 m to 76 m.
 PADI and IANTD training was provided on site, and many local BSAC and SAA clubs used the site for training.
 All freediving at the NDAC was undertaken through SaltFree Divers.

-The site also included an inflatable course, bungee jumps, paddle boarding and a 700 m long zip wire.
+The site also included an inflatable assault course, bungee jumps, paddle boarding and a 700 m long zip wire.

 Closure

 On 18 February 2022, the NDAC issued a statement via social media saying that the site was permanently closed.
 The following month it was reported that the site had been purchased by a company seeking to develop equipment to enable people to live deep under water.
+In September 2023 it was revealed that the site had been acquired by The DEEP Institute and renamed DEEP Campus.